What is it like to move to Sydney, Australia? To start a new life in a foreign country?

 I recommend Skyscanner to find the best flights or check out 10 Tips on How to Find The Cheapest Flights.
 And if you want to see more of Australia check out Intrepid Travel who offer great organized trips through Australia.

-This post contains affiliate links.
+This post about expat life in Sydney contains affiliate links.
 When you make a purchase using these links we receive a small fee so that we can buy ourselves a cup of coffee (or a glass of wine).
 Thanks!